 Buoyed by their Confirmation, YAC participants explore their changing roles as young-adult leaders, finding their vocations in the Church, in their communities, and in the world.
-The group explores their God-given gifts by serving as peer mentors in other Formation programming.
+The group explores their God-given gifts by serving in roles such as peer-mentoring in formation programming.

 Age 11 and Older

 Join your friends as together we serve, learn, create, and play.
 Every week is different, and every week is fun.

 Dinner is offered!